A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Numerical Experiments

 \subsection{Real Data}

-Finally, we assess the performance of the proposed method on real data of a yeast cell immersed in water~($\eta_m=1.338$).
+Finally, we assessed the performance of \ours{}-I/II on real data of a yeast cell immersed in water~($\eta_m=1.338$).
 The sample was illuminated by $60$ incident plane waves ($\lambda=532$nm) embedded in a cone of illumination whose half-angle is $35$\degree~\cite{ayoub2019method,lim2019high}.
 The discretized volume has a total of $96^3$ voxels of size $99^3\mathrm{nm}^3$.
-We refer the reader to \cite{ayoub2019method, lim2019high,pham2020three} for the detailed description of the acquisition setting.
-The stepsize and regularization parameter are set as $0.01$ and $2/96^3$, respectively.
-Moreover, $60\times 150^2$ measurements are used for the reconstruction and~$60$ iterations are run for ASPM and \ours{}.
-We display in~\Cref{fig:LS:CostSNR:real} the evolution of the full cost for both algorithms.
-Similarly to the simulated cases, we see that \ours{} requires fewer iterations and wall time to achieve a lower full cost.
-We further compare the orthoviews of the RI maps obtained at the $10$th, $30$th, $40$th, and $50$th iteration in \Cref{fig:LS:recon:real}.
-We see that \ours{} recovers a qualitatively good RI map in 30 iterations~($627.2$ seconds), while ASPM achieves a similar quality only after 50 iterations~($1338.8$ seconds).
-In \cite{lim2019high}, the reconstructed images of the same yeast cell are similar to the images obtained by our method.
+See \cite{ayoub2019method, lim2019high,pham2020three} for the detailed description of the acquisition settings.
+The stepsize and regularization parameter were set as $0.01$ and $2/96^3$, respectively.
+Moreover, $60\times 150^2$ measurements were used for the reconstruction and~$60$ iterations were run for ASPM, \wangs{}, \ours{}-I/II, and \oursF. \Cref{fig:LS:CostSNR:real} displays the evolution of the full cost for both algorithms.
+Similar to the simulated cases, we saw that \oursF{} was the fastest algorithm in terms of iterations.
+In this case, we also observed that \oursF{} was faster than ASPM, \wangs{}, and \ours{}-II in terms of wall time.
+Overall, \ours{}-I was the fastest algorithm in terms of wall time.
+ASPM achieved a lower cost than \ours{}-II at later iterations, while \ours{}-I remained the fastest. \Cref{fig:LS:recon:real} presents the orthoviews of the RI maps obtained at the $10$th, $30$th, $40$th, and $50$th iteration for each method.
+We saw that \ours{}-I recovered a qualitatively good RI map in $30$ iterations~($659.05$ seconds), while ASPM achieved a similar quality only after $50$ iterations~($1344$ seconds).
+The reconstructed images of the same yeast cell presented in~\cite{lim2019high} were visually similar to those obtained by our method.